MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

 # Traditional Azure networking topology

 > [!IMPORTANT]
 > Try the new [Topology (Preview)](/azure/network-watcher/network-insights-topology) experience, which offers a visualization of Azure resources for ease of inventory management and monitoring network at scale.
-Use the Topology preview to visualize resources and their dependencies across subscriptions, regions and locations.
-[Select this link](https://portal.azure.com/#view/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/~/overview) to navigate to the experience.
+Use the Topology preview to visualize resources and their dependencies across subscriptions, regions, and locations.
+For more information about how to navigate to the experience, see [Azure Monitor](https://portal.azure.com/#view/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/~/overview).

 Explore key design considerations and recommendations surrounding network topologies in Microsoft Azure.

 :::image type="content" source="./media/customer-managed-topology.png" alt-text="Diagram that illustrates a traditional Azure network topology." lightbox="./media/customer-managed-topology.png" border="false":::

-**Design considerations:**
+## Design considerations

 - Various network topologies can connect multiple landing zone virtual networks.
 Examples of network topologies include one large flat virtual network, multiple virtual networks connected with multiple Azure ExpressRoute circuits or connections, hub-and-spoke, full mesh, and hybrid.

 - Virtual networks can't traverse subscription boundaries.
-However, you can achieve connectivity between virtual networks across different subscriptions by using virtual network peering, an ExpressRoute circuit, or VPN gateways.
+However, you can use virtual network peering, an ExpressRoute circuit, or VPN gateways to achieve connectivity between virtual networks across different subscriptions.

 - Virtual network peering is the preferred method to connect virtual networks in Azure.
 You can use virtual network peering to connect virtual networks in the same region, across different Azure regions, and across different Microsoft Entra tenants.